Need Help? Let's Talk

 Accommodation: Teahouses

-Walking Hours: 5 to 6 Hours Hiking
+Walking Hours: 5 to 6 Hours Trekking

 Meals Included: Breakfast, Lunch And Dinner